The General Data Protection Regulation (GDPR) is the biggest change to data protection law in a generation

 From 25 May 2018, EU citizens will have greater control over how businesses collect and use their personal data, in a new set of regulations called General Data Protection Regulation (GDPR).

-With now less than a year to get compliant, we’re writing a short article series called 'Understanding GDPR - and Beyond' to help you understand what GDPR is, how it impacts your business and what steps you can take to get compliant, but also to get inspired about the business opportunity it poses.
+We want to help you understand what GDPR is, how it impacts your business and what steps you can take to get compliant, but also to get inspired about the business opportunity it poses.

-This week, we’re looking at the fundamentals of GDPR and what the impact on your business could be.
+In this article, we'll look at the fundamentals of GDPR and what the impact on your business could be.